How to Measure and Track Your SaaS Marketing Success

 2. Goals Should be Measurable

 Measuring success is the most suitable way to determine how your business performs.
 Measurable goals should include tangible progress markers, such as specific dates and amounts.
-Such goals clarify where the finish line is, motivating your team with something to work towards.
+Such goals clarify where the finish line is, motivating your team with a clear target to work towards.

 3. Set Attainable Goals